directus/directus/docs/guides/extensions/endpoints-api-proxy-twilio.md

 A list of options will appear (choose operation), and type a name for your extension (for example, `directus-endpoint-twilio`).
 For this guide, select JavaScript.

-Now the operation has been created, go into the current directory and build the extension.
+Now the endpoint has been created, go into the current directory and build the extension.
 This must be performed whenever your changes are ready to be deployed.

 ```